Rsantct/ecapre/README.md

 So we have chosen to use [x42/convoLV2](https://github.com/x42/convoLV2), a well known LV2 plugin based on libzita-convolver.

 This LV2 plugin needs a host.
-As per my Ecasound version is unable to load any LV2 plugis, we have chosen [jalv](https://github.com/drobilla/jalv) a minimalist LV2 host that runs on Jack.
+As per my Ecasound version is unable to load any LV2 plugins, we have chosen [drobilla/jalv](https://github.com/drobilla/jalv) a minimalist LV2 host that runs on Jack.

 ## Wiring